gifale95/BERG/source/tutorials/Adding_New_Models_to_Nest.rst

         example: example_value
         description: "Description of what this parameter represents"
         function: "Which function uses this parameter: get_encoding_model, load_model, .."

-      # Add more parameters as needed
-      param_name:
-        type: param_type
-        required: true/false
-        valid_values: list_of_valid_values  # or range, or omit if not applicable
-        default: default_value  # include if there's a default value
-        example: example_value
-        description: "Description of what this parameter represents"
-        function: "Which function uses this parameter"

     # Selection parameter to define specific outputs (ROI, channels, timepoints, etc.)
     selection:
         type: dict
         required: true
         description: |
-        Specifies which outputs to include in the model responses.
+        Specifies which outputs to include in the in silico model responses.
         This parameter defines for which data the in silico responses should be generated (e.g., specific ROI, timepoints, channels, etc.)
         function: get_encoding_model
         properties: